Frequently Asked Questions

 What is sex therapy?

 In the first stage of therapy, the problem or concern that brought you to therapy will be discussed, and an assessment completed.
-The assessment may include a complete sexual history, family of origin and relationship history, religious and spiritual beliefs and upbringing, past abuse, and other areas important to therapy.
+The assessment is usually an interview that includes a discussion of your sexual history, family of origin and relationship history, religious and spiritual beliefs and upbringing, past abuse, and other areas important to therapy.
 Therapy goals are also discussed.
-When the assessment has been completed, recommendations for treatment are made.
+When the assessment has been completed, therapeutic recommendations are made by your therapist.

-Homework activities, reading assignments, communication exercises, video training, and experiencing acceptance and compassion may be used to progress you toward achieving your therapy goals.
+Homework activities, reading assignments, communication exercises, video training, experiential activities, and experiencing acceptance and compassion may be used to help you progress toward achieving your therapy goals.
 Treatment length varies, usually between 8 and 20 sessions.
+Some clients find long term therapy helpful to maintain and continue their progress.

 Sex therapy never involves sexual activity or touching of any kind with the therapist.
 Couples may engage in non-genital touching in the office but never remove their clothing.